Orlando Estate Planning & Probate Lawyers

 Attorney John Gierach has handled workers compensation defense matters for Florida businesses for 35 years.
 During this time, Mr. Gierach has been named a specialist in workers compensation law, as the Florida Bar Board of Legal Specialization and Education has certified him as such.
 Mr. Gierach defends companies and corporations of all sizes and industries from frivolous workers compensation claims, and has the experience to foresee the possibilities for each individual case.
 He is honest with you about your chances, and advises clients on the best possible course of action to resolve the claim.
 He maintains this facet of the firm’s legal practice with a base of satisfied clients who return business to Gierach and Gierach, P.A. whenever a workers compensation matter arises.
 If your company requires the assistance of an experienced Orlando workers’ compensation defense attorney in central Florida, contact Gierach and Gierach, P.A. today.

 A Legacy of Experience.
 A Foundation of Integrity.

 With roots stretching back more than 60 years, the law firm of Gierach and Gierach was founded in 1986 by Elroy and John Gierach.
 Although Elroy has passed on, John continues to honor his father’s legacy and expertise in estate planning and probate by providing advice and representation in Florida estate planning and probate with honesty and integrity.
-Our office staff, including our legal administrative assistant and paralegals, have each been with us for more than 25 years.
+Our Orlando estate planning lawyers and staff, including our legal administrative assistant and paralegals, have each been with us for more than 25 years.
 Together, we take a team approach to meeting all your needs in a capable, warm and caring environment.
-Give us a call at 407-894-6941 to schedule a free consultation at our Orlando office.
-We greatly anticipate getting the chance to meet you and help you with your Florida estate planning needs.
+Give us a call at 407-598-8013 to schedule a free consultation at our Orlando office.
+We greatly anticipate getting the chance to meet you and help you with your Orlando estate planning needs.